JamieBort/Data-Logging-App/Progress.md

 STATUS

 Got it working.
-See `./Data-Logging-App/ReactNative/README.md`
+See the `./Data-Logging-App/ReactNative/README.md` file.

+Modified the code a bit.

 NEXT STEPS

+Connect it to Airtable and/or a Google Drive spreadsheet.

+Then start updating one or both of those from the app.

 #### Svelte_Native